Writing Extensible Configurations with Ternary Conditions

-Working in industries that security was top priority and working with friends and colleagues who were always keeping security in mind; writing a configuration parser that allowed for different types of input seemed like something of necessity.
+Working in industries where security was a top priority, and collaborating with friends and colleagues who always kept security in mind, writing a configuration parser that allowed for different types of input seemed like a necessity.

-Recently I decided it would be good to have a script I could quickly copy over to another project and edit as needed with a base template in mind and heres a small example
+Recently, I decided it would be good to have a script that I could quickly copy over to another project and edit as needed with a base template in mind.
+Here’s a small example:

 // config.js